nyuvis/info-vis-project-template/README.md

 * `d3` contains the D3 library.

 * `data` contains datasets used by the visualizations.
-For now there is a toy dataset that contains the scores for a game and `countries.geo.json`, which is a GeoJSON file for world countries.
-This file comes from [here](https://geojson-maps.ash.ms/).
+For now there is a toy dataset that contains the scores for a game and `countries.json`, which is a GeoJSON file for world countries.
+This file is derived from data from [Natural Earth](https://www.naturalearthdata.com).

 * `main.js` loads the datasets and then calls the visualization functions.